NearHuscarl/flutter_login/README.md

 goBackButton | `String` | Go back button's label.
-Go back button is used to go back to to login/signup form from the recover password form confirmPasswordError | `String` | The error message to show when the confirm password not match with the original password recoverPasswordSuccess | `String` | The success message to show after submitting recover password
+Go back button is used to go back to to login/signup form from the recover password form confirmPasswordError | `String` | The error message to show when the confirm password not match with the original password recoverPasswordSuccess | `String` | The success message to show after submitting recover password confirmSignupIntro | `String` | The intro text for the confirm signup card confirmationCodeHint | `String` | Hint text of the confirmation code [TextField] confirmationCodeValidationError | `String` | The error message to show if confirmation code is empty resendCodeButton | `String` | Resend code button's label resendCodeSuccess | `String` | The success message to show after resending a confirmation code confirmSignupButton | `String` | Confirm signup button's label confirmSignupSuccess | `String` | The success message to show after confirming signup

 ### LoginTheme